 It wasn’t until I learned about the five love languages that I realized why different children required various types of connections using different languages of unconditional love.

-I discovered the missing connection to his behaviour and why nothing I was doing appeared to help after reading an article about Gary Chapman, Ph.D., a marriage counsellor known for his best-seller The 5 Love Languages of Children.
+I discovered the missing connection to his behavior and why nothing I was doing appeared to help after reading an article about Gary Chapman, Ph.D., a marriage counsellor known for his best-seller The 5 Love Languages of Children.

 These five love languages of children apply to both children and adults.

 We all express and experience love in the same five ways, according to Chapman’s work—through physical contact, quality time, words of affirmation, gifts, and acts of service—but everyone has one method that means most to them.